semgrep/semgrep-docs/docs/kb/semgrep-ci/scan-monorepo-in-parts.md

     semgrep ci --include=/src/moduleA/*

-Now, the findings from this CI run will show up in their own project in SCP named `semgrep/monorepo/moduleA`.
+Now, the findings from this CI run will show up in their own project in Semgrep AppSec Platform named `semgrep/monorepo/moduleA`.
 This is not only necessary to ensure findings have a consistent status, but also helpful so that developers and security engineers can have a clearer understanding of which findings pertain to the module that they are responsible for.